 As a proof of concept, we explore this idea in the context of short-form question-answering tasks.
 We operationalize help-seeking as invoking a retrieval tool that returns information related to a given query.
-We train LLMs that selectively seek help (i.e.~invoke retrieval) end-to-end with reinforcement learning using a pay-per-search penalty that discounts a correctness reward by the number of searches a model performs.
+We train LLMs that selectively seek help (i.e.~invoke retrieval) end-to-end with reinforcement learning using a penalty that discounts a correctness reward by the number of searches a model performs.
 An optimal policy optimizing this reward would, by definition, search only when a question cannot be reliably answered with parametric knowledge.
 In an inference mode with the same access to search, this model will mirror the above selective search behavior.
-But more importantly, we can readily elicit abstention decisions from this same model by removing its access to search tools -- in that case, any search invocation serves as a proxy for abstention (see Figure~\ref{fig:mash}). \methodname, under this framing, effectively trains for two capabilities at the cost of one.
+More importantly, we can readily elicit abstention decisions from this same model by removing access to search tools.
+In that case, any search invocation serves as a proxy for abstention (see Figure~\ref{fig:mash}). \methodname, under this framing, effectively trains for two capabilities at the cost of one.
 Crucially, \methodname~assumes no privileged information regarding knowledge boundaries like standard abstention approaches~\citep{yang2024alignment, cheng2024can, xu-etal-2024-sayself} or require structured multi-agent interactions~\citep{stengel-eskin2024lacie, eisenstein2025dont}.

 We train \methodname~models using reinforcement learning with a pay-per-search reward (see Figure~\ref{fig:mash}).
-However, baseline implementations of this idea \citep{wang2025acting} result in efficient but sub-optimal search behaviors -- models can converge to always searching at least once.
-To address this, we propose a lightweight synthetic data curation and SFT pipeline that, crucially, assumes no information about the LLM's parametric knowledge.
-Instead, it serves to inject diverse, albeit parametrically unaligned, search behavior in LLMs to improve exploration in later RL training.
-Additionally, we extend the reward formulations of prior work \citep{wang2025acting} to obtain penalties with harsher levels of severity; this is crucial for extracting good help-seeking behaviors via RL.
+However, baseline implementations of this idea \citep{wang2025acting} result in efficient but sub-optimal search behaviors: models can converge to always searching at least once.
+To address this, we propose a lightweight synthetic data curation and SFT pipeline that, crucially, assumes no information about knowledge boundaries.
+Instead, it serves to inject diverse, albeit parametrically unaligned, search behavior to improve exploration in RL training.
+Additionally, we extend reward formulations of prior work \citep{wang2025acting} to obtain penalties with harsher levels of severity; we found this crucial for extracting good help-seeking behaviors via RL.